sumit1706/Boston-House-Price-Prediction/README.md

  B: B =1000(BK — 0.63)², where BK is African American people proportion descent by town<br>
  LSTAT: This is the percentage lower status of the population<br>
  MEDV: This is the median value of owner-occupied homes in $1000s (Target Variable) <br>
- (Python, Jupyter Notebook, Pandas, Matplotlib, Scikit Learn)
+ (Build using : Python, Jupyter Notebook, Pandas, Matplotlib, Scikit Learn)